qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   the entry point, and optionally additional information about other function declarations
 - [module flags](#module-flags-metadata) that contain information that a compiler or backend may need to process the bitcode.
+These include module flags that indicate which features of the adaptive profile are used.
+A back end can list which module flags they support in the following [document](./Adaptive_Hardware/providers.md#back-end-support-for-adaptive-profile).

 The human readable LLVM IR for the bitcode can be obtained using standard [LLVM tools](https://llvm.org/docs/CommandGuide/llvm-dis.html).
 For the purpose of